adamdire/adamdire/README.md

 Hello, world!
 I'm Adam.

-I'm a computer science student at the university of minnesota, interested in cs theory and cryptography.
+I'm a computer science student at the University of Minnesota, interested in cs theory and cryptography.

 <!---
 adamdire/adamdire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.